vara11/mbd-bidw/Session 06/README.md

 ## Session 6

-The topic of this session is **Data Modelling**.
+The topic of this session is **Data Integration** (in particular, ETL).
 This repository includes the content discussed in class.

   - Datasets
   - Videos

+## Main Concepts

+  - What is data integration
+  - What is ETL
+  - ETL subsystems

 ## How to use this content